ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 Amino acid chains for peptide bonds (polypeptides).
 20 amino acids are defined by R-group.
 Structural proteins rely on enzymes to turn things on/off.

 DNA and RNA are made of nucleotides (N-base + 5C sugar + phosphate).
-DNA contains the AT / CG pairs and is double stranded (unless undergoing polymerase )
+DNA contains the AT / CG pairs and is double stranded (unless undergoing polymerase stripping).
+RNA swaps